vmagnin/cairo-fortran/README.md

 # cairo-fortran

-This repository contains the libcairo bindings for Fortran from the [gtk-fortran project](https://github.com/vmagnin/gtk-fortran/) available as a separate _fpm_ package.
+This repository contains Fortran bindings for the [Cairo](https://cairographics.org/) vector graphics library.
+It was extracted from the [gtk-fortran](https://github.com/vmagnin/gtk-fortran/wiki/) project, as a separate _fpm_ package.

-Remark: it was cloned from the now unavailable @brocolis' repository (latest 5th September 2021 version).
+Remark: this repository was cloned from the now unavailable @brocolis' repository (latest 5th September 2021 version).

 ## Requirements and dependencies